 It keeps the blazing heat back, and white is the best car color for holding value, according to the UK Daily Mail

 In the market for buying a new car?
 Believe it or not, white colors help hold a car’s value.
 Although white is usually considered more plain and certainly not as attractive as various metallic colors, and especially the white gold sheet metal on the Mercedes McLaren super sports coupe, there is a certain amount of logic behind choosing the color white for your next set of wheels.
-The reasons are both green and economical.
+The reasons are both green and economical, especially when you go to sell your car online.

 In a recent car news article the UK’s Daily Mail newspaper, white colored cars “typically hold about five per cent more of their value than the market average for a typical used car while blue cars still languish below market average values,” the article concluded.